-The Porsche Taycan Cross Turismo – previewed as the Mission E Cross Turismo – will officially join the Taycan in Porsche’s electric car line-up.
+The Porsche Taycan Cross Turismo – previewed as the Mission E Cross Turismo – will officially join the Taycan in Porsche’s electric car line-up in 2020.

 Back at the Geneva Motor Show in the spring, the Porsche Mission E Cross Turismo arrived to slightly baffle car lovers with its halfway house styling between a Panamera and a proper SUV.